db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ## Test Data

 Proper test data is crucial for effective testing.
-AureusERP uses several sources for test data:
+The project uses several sources for test data:

 - **Factories**: Model factories are the preferred way to create test data
 - **Seeders**: Database seeders can be used to populate the database with a standard set of data